2011 Conference USA football season

 The 2011 Conference USA football season was an NCAA football season that was played from September 1, 2011, through January 2012.
 Conference USA consists of 12 football members separated into two divisions: East Carolina, Marshall, Memphis, Southern Miss, UAB, and UCF make up the East Division, while Houston, Rice, SMU, Tulane, Tulsa, and UTEP comprise the West Division.

 The 2011 football season marked the 17th season of the conference's existence and 16th of football competition; although C-USA was established in 1995, it did not begin football competition until 1996.

-Previous season

-UCF won the conference championship for the second time, defeating the SMU Mustangs 17–7.